FrankMLAI/Identification-of-Musical-Genres-Using-Deep-Learning/README.md

 **Problem Statement**

-The objective of our project was to enhance a convolution neural network (CNN) for the classification of music genres by (i) adding Long-Short Term Memory (LSTM) to the model architecture, transforming the sample into 3-second stacked intervals, and implementing hypertuning and (ii) generalizing model from GTZAN to Dortmund using transfer learning.
+The objective of our project was to enhance a convolution neural network (CNN) for classification of music genres by (i) adding Long-Short Term Memory (LSTM) to the model architecture, transforming the sample into 3-second stacked intervals, and implementing hypertuning and (ii) generalizing our updated model from GTZAN to Dortmund using transfer learning.
+We contextualize machine learning's applications for genre classification; describe how to pre-process audio data; detail the five models we tested using various components; present our transfer learning results; and demonstrate our model's strengths and weaknesses on four separate independent song samples.

 **Data Collection**